 Entry rules and regulations

-International Documentary Film Festival BELDOCS aims to offer a quality selection of creative international documentary cinema and various hybrid filmmaking format.
-Devoted to offering a platform for and actively supporting non-fiction cinema, BELDOCS is a dynamic site for encountering local and international talent and for discovering a unique selection of world, international and European premieres.
+International Documentary Film Festival BELDOCS aims to offer a quality selection of creative international documentary and hybrid cinema, as well as VR works.
+Devoted to offering a platform for and actively supporting non-fiction cinema and related formats, BELDOCS is a dynamic site for encountering local and international talent and for discovering a unique selection of World, International and European premieres.

-The 13th BELDOCS will be held in the month of May, 2020.
+The 14th BELDOCS will be held in the month of May, 2021.
+Exact Festival dates will be announced by December 1, 2020 on the Festival website: www.beldocs.rs

-Submission to the festival is open to all feature-length creative documentaries completed after 1 January 2018.
-Preference for the international competition will be given to the documentaries completed after 1 January 2019.
-Special preference is given to world, international and European premieres.
+Submission to the festival is open to all creative documentaries, hybrid films and VR/AR works of any length completed after 1 January 2020.
+Selected films are invited to various program sections, both competitive and non-competitive ones.
+Preference for selection to competitive program sections will be given to the films completed after 1 January 2021.
+Special preference is given to World, International and European premieres.
 Serbian premiere is the minimum requirement for submission.
-Documentaries that have already been shown in Serbia are NOT eligible for inclusion, except by special provision of the festival team.
-Documentaries previously submitted to the festival that were not selected will not be reconsidered for the subsequent year, unless by special provision of the festival team.
+Films that have already been shown, broadcasted, or have been released on any public platform in Serbia or that will be shown in Serbia before May, 2021 are NOT eligible for inclusion, except by special provision of the festival team.
+Films previously submitted to the festival that were not selected will not be reconsidered for the subsequent year, unless by special provision of the festival team.

-Participation in Beldocs 2020 implies acceptance of the rules and regulations by directors, producers, and their representatives.
+Participation in Beldocs 2021 implies acceptance of the rules and regulations by film’s rights holders.

-Directors of a feature-length (50 minutes or longer) documentary that is a world, international, European or Serbian premiere at BELDOCS are eligible for the international competition.
-An international jury will select a grand prix.
+A feature-length (45 minutes or longer) documentary or hybrid film that is a World, International, European or Serbian premiere at BELDOCS is eligible for the International competition.
+An international jury will select the winner of the grand prix.
 Special mentions are also given out occasionally.

-Directors of a feature-length (50 minutes or longer) documentary produced by a Serbian minority or majority partner that is an international premiere at BELDOCS are eligible for the national competition.
-In order to be considered for the National competition ALL films MUST have their first public showing in Serbia at BELDOCS.
+Feature-length (45 minutes or longer) documentary or hybrid film that is Serbian production and/or directed by a Serbian director is eligible for the Serbian competition.
+In order to be considered for the Serbian competition, ALL films MUST have their first public showing in Serbia at BELDOCS.
 Films that were shown at other Serbian festivals beforehand will not be considered for this selection.
-An international jury will select a grand prix.
-In addition, a special jury award will be presented to exceptional artistic achievements in the field of editing and cinematography.
+An international jury will select the winner of the grand prix.
+In addition, a special jury award will be presented to exceptional artistic achievements in the fields of editing and cinematography.

-Directors of short-length (up to 30 minutes), medium-length (30-60 minutes) or feature-length documentaries are eligible for official programs: Fireworks, Meteors, Front Page, Profile, Landscape, Intermission, Prime Time and other selections.
-More details regarding the programs in Official Selections will be published on beldocs.rs.
+Feature-length documentaries or hybrid films (45 minutes or longer) are also eligible for official selection in non-competitive sections: Fireworks, Meteors, Front Page, Profile, Landscape, Intermission, Prime Time and other sections.
+More details regarding the programs in the Official Selection will be published on beldocs.rs.

-Additional awards presented at BELDOCS include but are not limited to a FIPRESCI award (an international critics jury) a political engagement award (sponsoring partner to be confirmed), and various technical awards.
+Additional awards presented at BELDOCS include but are not limited to a FIPRESCI award (an international critic jury) a political engagement award (sponsoring partner to be confirmed), and various technical awards.

 Directors, producers, and distributors are urged to respect the deadline for providing all requested publicity materials for promotion.

-Directors, producers, and distributors of participating and awarded documentaries in BELDOCS competitions are requested to mention inclusion in the BELDOCS program in future promotional materials.
-The appropriate logos and laurels will be made available through our press department.
+Directors, producers, and distributors of participating and awarded films in BELDOCS competitions are requested to mention inclusion in the BELDOCS program in future promotional materials.
+The appropriate logos and laurels will be made available through the festival office.

-Documentaries should be submitted through on-line submission platform FilmFreeWay.
+Films should be submitted through the on-line submission platform FilmFreeway.

 Committing to the inclusion in the program

-In principle the festival catalog will include the following credits: original title, international title, country/countries of production, year of production, premiere status, format, length, director, production company, producer, sales company, print source, screenplay, cinematography, editing, production design, sound, music, principal cast.
+In principle the festival catalog will include the following credits: original title, English title, Serbian title, country/countries of production, year of production, premiere status, format, film runtime, director, production company, producer, sales company, print source, screenplay, cinematography, editing, production design, sound, music, principal cast.
+The credit list included in the Festival catalog and website might vary especially in case of VR/AR works.

-The publicity contacts of the documentaries participating in the festival will receive a request from the press office to send publicity materials.
-These materials will be used in festival publications and for distribution to the press and festival guests.
+The publicity contacts of the films participating in the festival will receive a request from the press office to send publicity materials including, but not limited to, film excerpts and trailer and/or teaser, film visuals, press kits, film reviews etc.

-After official selection of a documentary the festival is qualified to use excerpts from the work, with a maximum of three minutes, nationally and internationally for promotional purposes.
-In the event that excerpts are not available, and being understood that under no circumstances the entire work may be lent out, the festival is qualified to copy one or more excerpts from the documentary for promotional use prior to and during the festival only.
+The festival is authorized to use excerpts from the work, with a maximum of three minutes, nationally and internationally for promotional purposes.
+In the event that excerpts are not available, and being understood that under no circumstances the entire work may be lent out, the festival is authorized to copy one or more excerpts from the film for promotional use.

 Beldocs Market Video library